 Odili Donald Odita is known for his immense, colorful, geometric paintings and murals, including Procession at the Virginia Museum of Fine Arts, the 45-foot mural, Mamba Negra, at ICA Miami, Open Access in Philadelphia’s tallest skyscraper, the Comcast Tech Center, and a free-form mural at The Ford Foundation’s Center for Social Justice in New York City.

 His latest mural commission, Walls of Change, is the first work that visitors encounter in the Philadelphia Museum of Art’s newly renovated spaces.
 Odita drew inspiration from the museum’s role in the life of the city, as a stage for under-represented voices, a backdrop for protest, and a place for vigil, reflection and commemoration.

 Video still from Odili Donal Odita’s virtual presentation showing the installation of Walls of Change at the Philadelphia Museum of Art on March 24, 2021.
 Image courtesy of the artist and the Philadelphia Museum of Art.

-Additionally, many of Tyler’s former visiting artists as part of MFA studio visits and lecture series will be featured in the show, including Judith Schaecter, a former Laurie Wagman Visiting Artist and Artist-in-Residence Series in Glass, and Alex Da Corte, Kukuli Velarde and Michelle Angela Ortiz, who have participated in Tyler’s distinguished Critical Dialogues Series.
+Additionally, alum Eileen Neff (MFA '74) as well as many former visiting artists as part of Tyler's MFA studio visits and lecture series are featured in the show, including Judith Schaecter, a former Laurie Wagman Visiting Artist and Artist-in-Residence Series in Glass, and Alex Da Corte, Kukuli Velarde and Michelle Angela Ortiz, who have participated in Tyler’s distinguished Critical Dialogues Series.